patriciarrs/Frontend-Mentor-Recipe-Page/README.md

 - Self-contained composition intended to be independently distributable or reusable.

-- Examples: forum post, magazine or newspaper article, blog entry, product card, user-submitted comment, interactive widget or gadget, or any other independent item of content.
+- Examples: a forum post, a magazine or newspaper article, a blog entry, a product card, a user-submitted comment, an interactive widget or gadget, or any other independent content item.

-- Each `article` should including a heading.
+- Each `article` should include a heading.

 ##### `section`

 - Generic standalone section of a document, which doesn't have a more specific semantic element to represent it.

-- As an example, a list of search results or a map display and its controls don't have specific elements, and could be put inside a `section`.
+- For example, a list of search results or a map display and its controls don't have specific elements, and could be put inside a `section`.

 - Alternatives:

 - Navigation menu - `nav`.
     - Atomic unit of content that makes sense as a standalone piece - `article`.
     - Useful tangential information that works alongside the main content, but is not directly part of it (like related links, or an author bio) - `aside`.
-  - Main content area of a document - `main`.
+    - The main content area of a document - `main`.
     - Only using the element as a styling wrapper - `div`.

 - Sections should always have a heading, with very few exceptions, for example, a secondary navigation mechanism or some kind of button bar for controlling the app.